WSWCWaterDataExchange/MappingStatesDataToWaDE2.0/Texas/WaterAllocation_WaterUse_TCEQ/ReadME.md

 #### Operation and Steps:
 - Read the input file and generate single output dataframe *outdf*.
 - Populate output dataframe with *WaDE Site* specific columns.
 - Assign state info to the *WaDE Site* specific columns.
-See *TCEQwr_Allocation and Water Use Schema Mapping to WaDE.xlsx* for specific details.
+See *TCEQ_Allocation and Water Use Schema Mapping to WaDE.xlsx* for specific details.
 Items of note are as follows...
     - *Latitude* = **Latitude**, will need to convert from EPSG:4269 -to- EPSG:4326.
 Do this in ArcGis.
     - *Longitude* = **Longitude**, will need to convert from EPSG:4269 -to- EPSG:4326.
 Do this in ArcGis.
     - *SiteNativeID* = not provided, create custom wade ID as temp fix.